 - Ask participants, "In your community, which cause do people believe in more?"
-Point to the two sides and elicit answers from a few people. - Ask, "What about most traditional healers?
-Which cause do they believe in more?"
-Point to the two sides and elicit answers from a few people. - Then ask, "What about you as a traditional healer?
+Point to the two sides and elicit answers from a few people. - Ask participants, "What about most CHPs?
+Which causes do they believe in more?"
+Point to the two sides and elicit answers from a few people. - Then ask, "What about you as a CHP?
 What do you believe to be the causes of disability?
 Which of those columns do you associate with?"
-Elicit answers from a few people. - Then ask, "What are ways to reduce the risk of some of these disabilities?" - Then make a large question mark on the board or flip chart and explain that sometimes we don't know the causes of certain disabilities, and it's ok not to have all the answers.
+Elicit answers from a few people. - Then ask, "How do these beliefs affect how children with disabilities view themselves?"
+Elicit answers from a few people. - Then make a large question mark on the board or flip chart and explain that sometimes we don't know the causes of certain disabilities, and it's ok not to have all the answers.
 We don't need to make up explanations.